ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Current Practice to evaluate proposed congestion control algorithms as Experimental or Proposed Standard RFCs.

-The IETF defines standard congestion control algorithms for use across the Internet.
+The IETF specifies standard Internet congestion control algorithms in the RFC-series.
 These congestion control algorithms can suffer performance challenges when used in various environments (e.g., high-speed networks, cellular and WiFi wireless technologies, and long distance satellite links) and also when flows carry